tumido/operate-first-twitter/README.md

 # operate-first-twitter

-This app will be used to publish tweets using the twitter-together GitHub Action.
-It allows to use a GitHub repository and pull request reviews as a workflow to collaboratively tweet from a shared twitter accoun
+This repository will be used to publish tweets using the [twitter-together](https://github.com/gr2m/twitter-together) GitHub Action to the Operate First Twitter [Account](https://twitter.com/OperateFirst).
+Using this GitHub repository and pull request reviews as a workflow, we can collaboratively tweet from the shared twitter account.